-Health meets Food offers culinary medicine continuing medical education classes that provide practicing physicians with the knowledge they were not able to get in medical school about diet, lifestyle, nutrition and how those factors relate to disease.
+Health meets Food offers culinary medicine continuing medical education classes that provide practicing medical professionals with the knowledge they were not able to get in school about diet, lifestyle, nutrition and how those factors relate to disease.
 We teach from a food-first perspective, with an eye toward the practical aspects of what patients face day-to-day when trying to make substantive change in their lives.

 Each module is certified for 3 to 4 hours AMA CME credit and focuses on translating the basic science into practical clinical skills in a way that helps physicians change the conversation they have with patients about food and health.

-Health meets Food offers continuing medical education modules at various times throughout the year, and they are usually grouped in a way that allows a broad range of physicians to participate.
+Health meets Food offers continuing medical education modules at various times throughout the year, and they are usually grouped in a way that allows a broad range of medical professionals to participate.
 View Upcoming Classes and Sign Up Now!

 This activity is approved for AMA PRA Category 1 Credit™